 You have to use IJCRSEE template to prepare your article and this version upload via

 The prepared article should be formatted with IJCRSEE template.
 There are some parameters for authors.

 If your article includes any Videos and/or other Supplementary material, this should be included in your initial submission for peer review purposes.

-Divide the article into clearly defned sections.
+Divide the article into clearly defined sections.

 Structure of Manuscripts